curityio/saml-web-client/README.md

 Sign in to the Admin UI at `https://localhost:6749/admin` with credentials `admin / Password1`.\
 Use the facilities menu to export the certificate of the default signing key.\
-Save it to the root folder of the project with the name `default-signing-key.pem`.
+Save it to the root folder of this project with the name `default-signing-key.pem`.

 ### Run the Web Application

-Next, run the web application and authenticate using a SAML flow.\
+Next, run the web application with the following commands:
-The app does SAML logins, renders user attributes, issues cookies and does a SAML logout.

 ```bash
 npm install
 npm start
 ```

+Open the browser at `http://localhost:3000` and sign in as the pre-shipped user `demouser / Password1`.\
+The app does a SAML login and receives a signed assertion with user attributes.\
+The app then issues cookies and runs a web session that can use user attributes for authorization.

 ## Further Information